MatheusCarmo1108/matheuscarmo1108/README.md

 - 🐳 *Docker*: Running, managing and distributing applications with containers
 - 🐋 *Kubernetes*: Work with Container orchestration, monitoring and deploy
 - 🧢 *Fedora*: Some knowledge in Linux Operating System (RPM-based)
-- ⛅ *GCP*: Basic knowledge of cloud infrastructure and provisioning Google Cloud Plataform
+- ⛅ *GCP*: Basic knowledge of cloud infrastructure and provisioning using Google Cloud Plataform
 - 💲 *Scripts*: i have been automating boring stuffs with shell scripts
 ##
 <div>